 An obstacle to comparing assisted living costs is that communities operate under different models.
-Some require very high upfront entry fees of thousands of dollars.
+Some require very high upfront entry fees of $150,000 or more.
 Often, these large fees pay for future care and the unused portions are refundable; sometimes they’re just the cost of joining the community.
 Other communities have low entry fees, but charge higher monthly rents or residents pay for assisted living care as they need it, rather than via a prepaid or flat-fee arrangement.

 You’ll especially want to be wary of a la carte services pricing models, since they tend to sound like better deals than they are.
 “These add-ons are becoming a huge business for assisted living,” says Dr. Michael Wasserman, a geriatrician and board member of the Health in Aging Foundation.
 “They can double or even triple the monthly cost, and it can be tough to navigate what’s going on.”

 Below we describe the most common arrangements.
 The information we report on communities we surveyed should help you calculate rough costs; once you’ve narrowed your selection to a handful of choices, nail down what prices you’ll be charged before you bother to tour them.

 When requesting prices, try to withhold your contact information.
 Our undercover shoppers received a lot of follow-up sales calls from some places.
 If sales staff is reluctant to share details without a tour, explain that you will tour communities only after you establish which ones you can afford.